 In the 1100s, a huge transfer of knowledge and culture from China to Japan occurred, and that’s how matcha made its way across the ocean.
 Matcha and Zen Buddhism flourished together, and the two were often considered inseparable.

 By the 1500s, matcha took hold as part of the formal Japanese tea ceremony, which celebrated stillness and simplicity.
 It grew in popularity in Japan, even as it lost its appeal in China.

-How Is Matcha Tea Different?
+How Is Matcha Tea Different from Regular Green Tea?

 We know tea may be the world’s healthiest beverage — and green tea seems to be the most healthful of all.
 But what makes matcha special?

 The matcha process begins while the green tea leaves are still growing.
 The plants are shaded before harvesting to increase chlorophyll and amino acid content (particularly L-theanine) and to improve the appearance and flavor of the tea.
-This gives matcha its brilliant green color.
+This gives matcha powder its brilliant green color.